dst-ws22/website/docs/project-description.md

 **TL;DR**: *Pick a data set and use the concepts and methods covered in our course to effectively analyze and communicate your findings.
 That is your final project.*

-The goal of the final project is for you to use analytical methods to analyze a data set of your own choosing and effectively communicate the results (using the concepts and technology we covered in this course).
+The goal of the final project is for you to analyze a data set of your own choosing and effectively communicate the results (using the concepts and technology we covered in this course).
 The data set may already exist or you may collect your own data.

 Choose the data based on your group's interests or work you all have done in other courses or research projects.